The Amorous Adventures of Moll Flanders: Development

-Later that month it was announced Terence Young would direct and Denis Canan was rewriting the script.
+Later that month, it was announced Terence Young would direct and Denis Cannan was rewriting the script.
 The film would be a coproduction between Hellman's Excelsior Productions and Young's Winchester Productions.

-In May 1964 Paramount announced they would make the film with Marcel Hellman producing and Terence Young directing.
-Roland Kibee and Denis Canan wrote the script; the dialogues contain Americanisms, such as liquors instead of spirits.
+In May 1964, Paramount announced they would make the film with Marcel Hellman producing and Terence Young directing.
+Kibeee and Denis Cannan wrote the script; the dialogues contain Americanisms, such as liquors instead of spirits.

 The lead role was originally considered for Diane Cilento, who had gathered critical acclaim from her role in Tom Jones, but she had other commitments.
-Had Cilento appeared in the film, Sean Connery would have played the male lead.
+Had Cilento appeared in the film, Sean Connery would have played Jemmy.
 Kim Novak's casting was announced in August 1964.

-Richard Johnson was selected to play the highwayman over 140 other actors seen for the role.
+Richard Johnson was selected to play Jemmy over 140 other actors seen for the role.
 After filming ended, Novak and Johnson married in March 1965.

 Filming locations

 The difficulty of finding authentic locations meant the setting of the story was moved from the seventeenth to the eighteenth century to use Queen Anne buildings.
 The film's period adviser was Vyvyan Holland, son of Oscar Wilde.
 (He performed a similar role on Tom Jones.)

-The productions filmed mainly in Kent at Chilham – the square doubles as the village where Moll grew up, Chilham Castle features as the Mayor's House and St Mary's Church is used for the scenes where Moll marries Younger Brother.
-In September 1964 a fire broke out at Chilham Castle.
+The productions filmed mainly in Kent at Chilham – the square doubles as the village where Moll grew up, Chilham Castle features as the Mayor (Cecil Parker)'s house and St. Mary's Church is used for the scenes where Moll marries Younger Brother (Derren Nesbitt).
+In September 1964, a fire broke out at Chilham Castle.
 Some of the other scenes were shot in Castle Lodge, a Tudor house in the centre of Ludlow, Shropshire.